thompsonsed/rcoalescence/README.md

 ### Setup and installation ###

+* First make sure the requirements are installed - primarily, rcoalescence requires
-* The package can be installed directly from bitbucket using ``install_bitbucket(thompsonsed/rcoalescence)``
+* The package can be installed directly from bitbucket using ``devtools::install_bitbucket(thompsonsed/rcoalescence)``
 * Currently also requires installation of ``necsim``, which is not yet publicly available - please contact authors for more information.

 ### Contacts ###